Ellison Quirk

-Ellison Wentworth Quirk (8 July 1866 – 16 November 1938) was a New South Wales politician, Alderman and member of the New South Wales Legislative Assembly, representing the electorate of Warringah from 1901 to 1904.
+Ellison Wentworth Quirk (8 July 1866 – 16 November 1938) was an Australian politician.
+He was an Alderman and member of the New South Wales Legislative Assembly, representing the electorate of Warringah from 1901 to 1904.

 Early life

 Quirk was born in 1866 in the town of Lucknow, near Orange, New South Wales on the Wentworth goldfields, the son of Robert Quirk.
 Quirk grew up in the nearby town of Forbes until the age of 15, when his family settled in Manly in 1881.
 He eventually established himself within the Manly community as a Storekeeper and Land Agent.
 He married Margaret Ann Mills on 19 November 1896 and they had two daughters and two sons.
 Quirk involved himself in local politics at the time and identified himself with the Free Trade Party, not uncommon for members of the Sydney business community at the time.
 When Henry Parkes won the NSW Legislative Assembly seat of St Leonards in 1885, Quirk worked in his office.